Aorta Surgery

 How long does it take to recover from aortic surgery?

-After aorta surgery for an aneurysm, people typically spend a week in the hospital.
-Also, they need at least a month to recover.
+After open aortic surgery for an aneurysm, people typically spend a week in the hospital.
+They also need two to three months to fully recover.

-If you have minimally invasive surgery, you may only be in the hospital for one or two days.
+If you have minimally invasive surgery, you may only be in the hospital for one or two days and need two to three weeks to fully recover.

 What is the survival rate of aortic surgery?

 The survival rate for aortic surgery depends on the type of surgery and other factors.
-Aorta surgery survival rates are better for elective (preventive) surgery than for emergency surgery.
+Aorta surgery survival rates are better for elective (preventive or scheduled) surgery than for emergency surgery.

-For an abdominal aortic aneurysm, 99% of people survive 30 days after an elective endovascular repair.
-The survival rate at 30 days is 96% to 98% for surgical removal of that same aneurysm.
-However, only 50% to 70% survive surgery after their aneurysm ruptures.
+For an abdominal aortic aneurysm, 99% of people survive both open and endovascular repair.
+But only 70% survive surgery after their aneurysm ruptures before repair.

 Survival rates for ascending aorta and aortic arch aneurysms were 81% to 95% after one year.
 After eight to 10 years, they were 60% to 73%.